Wednesday, May 31, 2023

 How To Calculate DART Rate

-OSHA stipulate that DART rate should be calculated thus:
+OSHA stipulates that DART rate should be calculated thus:

 DART rate formula

-The choice of 200,000 as a constant multiplication factor is because OSHA assume the value represents the number of hours worked by 100 employees for an entire year.
+The choice of 200,000 as a constant multiplication factor is because OSHA assumes the value represents the number of hours worked by 100 employees for an entire year.

 Though the DART’s rate and the TRIR are almost the same, the calculation parameters are different.